SLOPE for Sparse Linear Regression:Asymptotics and Optimal Regularization: Asymptotic Characterization of SLOPE

+\end{thm} Theorem \ref{thm:asymp_char} essentially says that the joint empirical measure of $(\sol^{(p)},\,\sgl^{(p)})$ converges to the law of $(\prox(\YOpt;\,\mealim_{\YOpt}, \mealim_{\tauOpt \Lambda}),B)$.
+This means that although the original problem (\ref{eq:slope_opt}) is high-dimensional, its asymptotic performance can be succinctly captured by merely two scalars random variables.
+From \eqref{eq:weak_convergence} and \eqref{eq:sigmatau_1}, we know the limiting MSE equals to

-\end{thm} \begin{rem} Readers familiar with the asymptotic analysis of LASSO will recognize that the forms of (\ref{eq:sigmatau_1}) and (\ref{eq:sigmatau_2}) look identical to the results of LASSO obtained in \cite{bayati2012lasso,thrampoulidis2018precise}.
-Indeed, the first part of our proof directly applies the framework of analyzing LASSO asymptotics using convex Gaussian min-max theorem (CMGT) \cite{thrampoulidis2015regularized, thrampoulidis2018precise}.
-Following \cite{thrampoulidis2018precise}, in the asymptotic regime, the limiting measure of SLOPE is determined by the following fixed point equations:
+Readers familiar with the asymptotic analysis of LASSO will recognize that the forms of (\ref{eq:sigmatau_1}) and (\ref{eq:sigmatau_2}) look identical to the results of LASSO obtained in \cite{bayati2012lasso,miolane2018distribution}.
+Indeed, the proof of Theorem \ref{thm:asymp_char} directly applies the framework of analyzing LASSO asymptotics using convex Gaussian min-max theorem (CMGT) \cite{thrampoulidis2015regularized, thrampoulidis2018precise, miolane2018distribution}.
+In a nutshell, the CGMT framework builds a connection between the asymptotics of the original high-dimensional problem \eqref{eq:slope_opt} and the optimal solution of the following two-dimensional minimax problem: